BoskieBuenos/agraph/README.md

             node2

 ```
-Be careful when connecting different characters to build complex edge.
-The edge bending can be done only with use o `*` character.
-Therefor, the following is not legal:
+Be careful when connecting different characters to build a complex edge.
+The edge bending can be done only with the use of `*` character.
+Therefore, the following is not legal:
 ```
     node1    node1-
          \          \